-This chapter identifies the California High-Speed Rail Authority's (Authority) Preferred Alternative for the San Francisco to San Jose Project Section (Project Section, or project) of the California High-Speed Rail (HSR) System.
+This chapter identifies the Authority's Preferred Alternative for the San Francisco to San Jose Project Section (Project Section, or project) of the California High-Speed Rail (HSR) System.
 This project extends from 4th and King Street Station in San Francisco to West Alma Avenue in San Jose, and it includes a light maintenance facility (LMF) in Brisbane.
-The Preferred Alternative is Alternative A (illustrated on Figure 8-1), which consists of a predominantly two-track blended system but with no additional passing track.
-The Preferred Alternative would modify approximately 17.4 miles of existing Caltrain track and includes platform modifications to 9 of the existing 27 Caltrain stations between San Francisco and San Jose to accommodate HSR trains passing through or stopping at the stations.
+The Preferred Alternative is Alternative A (illustrated on Figure 8-1), which consists of a predominantly two-track blended system with no additional passing track, the Millbrae Station Design, and the Diridon Design Variant (DDV) in the San Jose Diridon Station Approach Subsection.
+The Preferred Alternative would modify approximately 17.4 miles of existing Caltrain track and includes platform modifications to 8 of the existing 27 Caltrain stations between San Francisco and San Jose to accommodate HSR trains passing through or stopping at the stations.
 HSR service would be provided at three existing Caltrain stations proposed to be shared by HSR and Caltrain-4th and King Street, Millbrae, and San Jose Diridon-which would require more extensive modifications to tracks, platforms, or station facilities to accommodate HSR trains and additional passenger services.
 The Preferred Alternative also includes the approximately 100-acre East Brisbane LMF, which would provide storage capacity for trains and accommodate light maintenance activities.

-The selection of the Preferred Alternative was based on the data presented in this Draft Environmental Impact Report (EIR)/Environmental Impact Statement (EIS), including the supporting technical reports.
-The identification of the Preferred Alternative was also based on comments and input from agencies, local communities, stakeholders, and the public submitted during scoping and outreach from 2016 to 2019, including input received during outreach meetings concerning the Preferred Alternative held during the summer of 2019.
+The selection of the Preferred Alternative was based on the data and analysis presented in this Final EIR/EIS, including the supporting technical reports.
+The identification of the Preferred Alternative was also based on comments and input from agencies, local communities, stakeholders, and the public submitted during scoping and outreach from 2016 to 2021; input received during outreach meetings concerning the Preferred Alternative held during the summer of 2019; and comments and input received from agencies, local communities, stakeholders, and the public on the Draft EIR/EIS and Revised/Supplemental Draft EIR/EIS.